Author Archives: greg

 You may have heard the saying “pay for performance”, but that was more like “bonus and merit increase for performance, RSU for potential”.
 In some organizations, merit increases were essentially taken away from managers in favor of an HR algorithm that looked at role, level, and location and gave managers a value that was typically less than 3% unless someone was being promoted, then it was less than 9%.

-The baseball card process
+The baseball card process with the McKinsey 9-box

 Summarize an entire year on a PowerPoint slide.
 Created with stable diffusion with prompt: davinci style front of sports card modern with graphs and laptop with pcb circuitboard background